n-stefan/SharpDune/README.md

 # SharpDune
 C# port of the excellent [OpenDUNE](https://github.com/OpenDUNE/OpenDUNE).

-In order to run the original game data files need to be present in a folder named "data".
+In order to run the original game data files need to be present in a folder named `data`.

+Running under Windows:
+1. Edit paths (`datadir`, `savedir`) in sharpdune.ini
+2. Start SharpDune with the `SharpDune` profile

+Running under Linux (WSL):
+1. Install and start an X Server (like VcXsrv)
+2. Define the constant `LINUX` in SharpDune.csproj
+3. Edit paths (`datadir`, `savedir`) in sharpdune.ini
+4. Start SharpDune with the `WSL` profile

 For video [SDL2](https://www.libsdl.org) and [SDL2 Image](https://www.libsdl.org/projects/SDL_image) are used.

 For audio (MIDI and WaveOut) winmm.dll is used.
+Under WSL audio isn't supported currently.

 IDE: latest Visual Studio Community 2022 Preview.